Western black rhinoceros: Traditional Chinese medicine

 In the 1950s, Mao Zedong effectively encouraged traditional Chinese medicine in an attempt to counter Western influences.
 While attempting to modernize this industry, several species were hunted.
 According to the official data published by the SATCM, 11,146 botanical and 1,581 zoological species, as well as 80 minerals were used.
 The western black rhino was hunted due to the value of its horn, which was believed to have the power to cure specific ailments and to be effective at detecting poisons (due to its high alkaline content).
 Price for horns could be high; for example 1 kg of horn could cost more than $50,000, and the extinction of the species only increases the rarity and value of the horn.

 Other uses for the horn

-Rhino horns were used in making ceremonial knife handles called "Janbiya".
+Rhino horns were used in making ceremonial knife handles called "Jambiya".
 The hilt type known as saifani uses rhinoceros horn as material and is a symbol of wealth and status due to its cost.

 In modern times, horns of other rhinoceros species are very valuable and can cost up to $100,000 per kg in places of high demand (e.g. Vietnam).
 An average horn may weigh between 1 and 3 kg.
 While locally respected doctors in Vietnam vouch for the rhino horns' cancer-curing properties, there is no scientific evidence for this or any other imputed medical property of the horns.